telerik-boneyard/Platform-Knowledge-Base/how-to/how-to-use-multiple-languages.md

 	};
 	```

-2. Iterate over your application views and set one of the sets of strings as default.
+2. Iterate over your application views and set one of the language sets as default.
 You can also use the `changeLanguage` function to allow the user switching the language.

 	```
 	'use strict';